kitesi/scoped-sort/vscode/README.md

 - Font in banner is [Ordinary](https://www.dafont.com/ordinary.font)
 - Font in previews is [Cascadia Code](https://github.com/microsoft/cascadia-code)

-# Contributing / Help

-Contributions are very welcome and appreciated.
+# Questions & Contribution

-If you need help with something, found a bug, or want to request a feature, feel free to make an issue.
+If you need help, found bugs or want to contribute create a github issue.

-If you want to fix a bug or contribute a feature, first create an issue, and then you can work on a pull request.